Who needs a Swedish work permit?

 How much does it cost?

-Japanese citizens do not have to pay for a work permit application fee.
+Japanese citizens do not have to pay the a work permit application fee.

 How long will the application take?